â–¼ Using the Flexibility Model Recommender: A Step-by-Step Guide

 Constraints

-• Technical: Define the physical limits of power system components, such as maximum power output and ramp rates.
+- Technical: Define the physical limits of power system components, such as maximum power output and ramp rates.

-• Service Guarantee: Ensure that flexibility resources meet specific performance and reliability standards, such as response times and availability.
+- Service Guarantee: Ensure that flexibility resources meet specific performance and reliability standards, such as response times and availability.

-• Economic: Focus on minimizing operational costs and optimizing financial outcomes from managing flexibility resources.
+- Economic: Focus on minimizing operational costs and optimizing financial outcomes from managing flexibility resources.

 Resolution

-• Short-term: Focuses on immediate operational decisions, covering minutes to a day, essential for dispatching resources and managing real-time fluctuations in power supply.
+Refers to the time granularity considered for analyzing power system operations and planning.- Short-term: Focuses on immediate operational decisions, covering minutes to a day, essential for dispatching resources and managing fast fluctuations in power supply.

-• Long-term: Used for strategic planning over weeks to years, crucial for infrastructure development, integration of renewables, and long-term investment decisions.
+- Long-term: Used for strategic planning over weeks to years, crucial for infrastructure development, integration of renewables, and long-term investment decisions.